pascalpdx/brainsilo.org/content/contact.md

 If you want to get in touch with [Chimera administrators](/about/leadership/), please email us at: [info@chimeraarts.org](mailto:info@chimeraarts.org).

-*Please be patient if we don't respond right away, we get lots of email and we are all volunteers!*
+***Note:** Please be patient if we don't respond right away, we get lots of email and we are all volunteers!*

 ## Have Donations?

-If you'd like to donate equipment, time or money, please head on over to our [Donate](/donate/) page.
+If you'd like to donate equipment, time or money, please head on over to our [Donate page](/donate/).

 ## Want to Teach?